each/draft-aname/draft-ietf-dnsop-aname.md

  1. If one ore more address records are found, replace the owner of the target address records with the owner of the ANAME record.
-    Reduce the TTL to match the ANAME record if it is greater.
+    Set the TTL to the minimum of all TTLs of intermediate records.
     Drop any RRSIG records.

  1. Stop if this modified RRset is the same as the sibling RRset (ignoring any RRSIG records).
 The comparison MAY treat